Paul Heatherman has Filed Over 1000 Successful Bankruptcies

 In a Chapter 13 bankruptcy, it may be possible to retain your house and remove your second mortgage.
 This is a potentially huge benefit with the wave of large dollar second mortgages obtained in the recent past.

 Get credit soon to build up your credit score.
-Your bankruptcy will become less and less of an issue as you rebuild your credit and creditors will notice your recent history of good repayment.
-Within around 3 years, your ability to get financing should be significantly less expensive then it was right after filing bankruptcy.
+Your bankruptcy will become less and less of an issue as you rebuild your credit, and creditors will notice your recent history of good repayment.
+Within around three years, your ability to get financing should be significantly less expensive then it was right after filing bankruptcy.

 However, do not overextend your borrowing, maintain a budget, and take good care of your finances, to avoid any future pitfalls.

-Call today, and visit our convenient Bend, Oregon law office.
+Call today, and visit our convenient downtown Bend law office.